If a divorce dispute goes to trial in Alberta, it is likely to end up costing considerable amounts of time and money, as well as stress.

 - Keep discussions structured and follow the rules set out by your mediator

-If you would like to explore the option of divorce mediation in Alberta, speak to a divorce lawyer at Jennings Family Law in Calgary for a free case evaluation.
+If you would like to explore the option of divorce mediation in Alberta, speak to a divorce lawyer at Jennings Family Law in Calgary for a confidential case evaluation.